 of operation, applications, and limitations.

 rotary tiller, and rotary brush) used alone or in combination.
-Monitor soil structure
+Monitor undesirable trends in soil structure

-using field penetrometer and soil-water content using a portable soil moisture sensor for
+using field penetrometer and soil-water content using a portable soil moisture sensor.

 operational information to estimate reliability, operation capacity, and scheduling of

 cultivation operation during the growing season.
-Grower-collaborators will be active
+Grower-collaborators will be actively

 engaged in this objective, and their input will become the basis for the emphases of